-Commission meeting.
-The Caulerpa taxifolia survey is not valid since 90 days have passed since the survey was completed.
+As required by the City of Newport Beach Harbor Resources Division, a pre-construction Caulerpa taxifolia survey was done on June 23, 2013.
+No Caulerpa taxifolia was found.
+Caulerpa taxifolia surveys are valid for 90 days.
+The project is on the agenda for the December 2013 Coastal Commission meeting.
+The Caulerpa taxifolia survey is not valid since more than 90 days have passed since the survey was completed.
 Thus, an updated Caulerpa taxifolia survey must be conducted prior to commencement of the project.
-Therefore, the Commission imposes Special Conditions No. 2 and No. 3, which identifies the procedures necessary to be completed prior to beginning any construction.
-Also, if any Caulerpa taxifolia is found on the project site, Special Condition No. 3 also identifies the procedures necessary to be completed prior to beginning any construction.
+Therefore, the Commission imposes Special Conditions 2 and 3, which identifies the procedures to be completed prior to beginning any construction.
+If any Caulerpa taxifolia is found on the project site, Special Condition 3 also identifies the procedures to be completed prior.